ray-project/kuberay/docs/guidance/rayservice.md

 ```
 You can get the response as `6`.

+`serve-svc` is HA in general.
 * Note: serve-svc will do traffic routing among all the workers which have serve deployments.
-It is HA in general.
 * Note: serve-svc will always try it best to point to the healthy cluster, even during upgrading or failing cases.
 * Note: You can set `serviceUnhealthySecondThreshold` to define the threshold of seconds that the serve deployments fail.
 * Note: You can set `deploymentUnhealthySecondThreshold` to define the threshold of seconds that the Ray fails to deploy any serve deployments.